ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   This notation is most commonly used when:
                 *   The name of the property is a number (technically allowed, but should generally be avoided)
                 *   A variable is being used in place of the property name (you will see this technique used later)
+* Example - Creating Objects using Literal Notation
+    -   let hotel = {
+    -   name: 'Quay',
+    -   rooms: 40,
+    -   booked: 25,
+    -   checkAvailability: function() {
+    -       return this.rooms - this.booked;
+    -       }
+    -   };
+    -   let elName = document.getElementById('hotelName');
+    -   elName.textContent = hotel.name;
+    -   let elRooms = document.getElementById('rooms');
+    -   elRooms.textContent = hotel.checkAvailability();
+        *   This example starts by creating an object using literal notation.
+        *   This object is called hotel which represents a hotel called Quay with 40 rooms, 25 of which have been booked.
+        *   Next, the content of the page is updated with data from this object.
+It shows the name of the hotel by accessing the object's name property and the number of vacant rooms using the checkAvailability() method.
+        *   To access a property of this object, the object name is followed by a dot (the period symbol) and the name of the property that you want.
+        *   Similarly, to use the method, you can use the object name followed by the method name. hotel.checkAvailability().
+        *   If the method needs parameters, you can supply them in the parentheses just like you can pass arguments to a function.